Kong/docs.konghq.com/app/deck/guides/deduplicate-plugin-configuration.md

 team (Operations in some cases), and the configuration is directly used by an API owner.

-decK has support for both of these use-cases.
+decK has support for both of these use cases.

 Let's take an example configuration file: